-- Fair value of common units-See "Determination of the fair value of equity-based awards" below. - Expected term-The expected term represents the period that the equity-based awards are expected to be outstanding.
-The expected term for our unit options and stock options was calculated based on the weighted average vesting term of the awards and the contract period, or simplified method, as allowed by the SEC. - Expected volatility-Since we are not yet a public company and do not have any trading history for our common stock, the expected volatility was estimated based on the average historical volatilities of common stock of comparable publicly traded entities over a period equal to the expected term of the unit options and stock option grants.
-The comparable companies were chosen based on their size, stage in the life cycle or area of specialty.
-We will continue to apply this process until enough historical information regarding the volatility of our own stock price becomes available. - Risk-free interest rate-The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend-We have never paid dividends on our common stock and have no plans to pay dividends on our common stock.
-Therefore, we used an expected dividend yield of zero.
+- Fair value of common stock. - Expected term The expected term represents the period that the equity-based awards are expected to be outstanding.
+The expected term for our stock options is calculated using the simplified method. - Expected volatility We lack company-specific historical and implied volatility information.
+Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded set of peer companies and expects to continue to do so until it has adequate historical data regarding the volatility of its own traded stock. - Risk-free interest rate The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend We have never paid dividends on its common units or stock and has no plans to pay dividends on its common stock.
+Therefore, the expected dividend yield is zero.